CaptainBeluga/EasyGarage/README.md

 I wrote it when i was 13 yr old (December 2020).

-YEAH, I know the API key is saved clear but I don't care about it.

 # Requirements
 ↓↓↓ All requirements are alredy installed when you install python but if you want to know them ↓↓↓